Download our app to stay updated on the latest experiences around you!

 Greenwich Village

 With locations around the world, Buvette has refined its taste of European fare to serve carefully crafted items drawing on a rich history of the old world.
 This restaurant-meets-bar-meets-café feels upscale while comfortable.
-Start off with a delicate pastry, indulge in steamed organic eggs or buttermilk waffles, and wash it down with a fresh squeezed juice or sparkling infused wine.
+Start off with a delicate pastry, indulge in steamed organic eggs or buttermilk waffles, and wash it down with freshly squeezed juice or sparkling wine.

 Two Hands